iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 3](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot3.png)

-By setting the innerHTML of _#people-container_ to an empty string, the list item has been removed from the DOM and the li instance that we created has gone out of scope and been garbage collected since the document object no longer has a reference to the li object we created.
-The 1 under _Objects Count_ corresponds to the HTMLLIElement constructor that was used to initially create the li element.
+By setting the innerHTML of _#people-container_ to an empty string, the list item has been removed from the DOM and the li instance that we created has gone out of scope.
+The document object no longer has a reference to the li object we created so it was garbage collected.
+The 1 under _Objects Count_ corresponds to the _HTMLLIElement_ constructor that was used to initially create the li element.

 Now what happens if we do the same exact thing as above without wrapping our code in an immediately invoked function expressions (IIFE)?